Top Umbrella Double Strollers

 Remember also: there are a couple of “lightweight travel strollers,” like the Zoe Twin+ (read more in General Purpose Side-by-Sides) that may suit your needs as well, but they won’t have the slim umbrella fold you see above.
-Downside to umbrellas: because there are two separate handles, you’ll always have to use two hands to push and steer them — that’s the big trade-off.
+The big trade-off for having this compact fold: because there are two separate handles, you’ll always have to use two hands to push and steer them.
+It’s just the nature of the beast.

 Gang — there is no clear winner in this category.
 All of the strollers reviewed below have legitimate pros and cons, so you should choose based on your specific needs…

-$ – Delta Children LX Double Umbrella ~ $99/$74 on sale: “Cheapie Pick” – a straightforward, ultra-light, compact double umbrella… very cheap and bare bones.
+$ – Delta Children LX Double Umbrella ~ $134: “Cheapie Pick” – a straightforward, ultra-light, compact double umbrella… very cheap and bare bones.

-$$$ – UPPAbaby G-Link2 ~ $349+: an upscale stroller with nice features, canopies, recline, etc., though less-than-expected maneuverability and quality compared to UPPAbaby’s typical output.
+$$$$ – UPPAbaby G-Link2 ~ $399: “Editor’s Pick — Best Double Umbrella for Younger, Smaller Kids” – an upscale stroller with nice features, canopies, recline, etc., though less-than-expected maneuverability and quality compared to UPPAbaby’s typical output.